martyn-hash/The-link/replit.md

 ### Frontend

-The frontend is built with React and TypeScript, using Wouter for routing, TanStack Query for server state, and shadcn/ui with Tailwind CSS for design.
-It follows a mobile-first approach with responsive layouts and touch-optimized interactions.
+The frontend is built with React and TypeScript, leveraging Wouter for routing, TanStack Query for server state management, and shadcn/ui with Tailwind CSS for design.
+It adheres to a mobile-first philosophy, ensuring responsive layouts and touch-optimized interactions across all devices.

 ### Backend

-The backend is an Express.js server in TypeScript, providing a modular RESTful API.
-It includes middleware for authentication, authorization, and validation.
-Core logic handles service mapping, project creation, and scheduling, with UTC date normalization and audit trails.
-A nightly scheduler automates project creation.
+The backend is an Express.js server developed in TypeScript, providing a modular RESTful API.
+It incorporates middleware for authentication, authorization, and data validation.
+Core logic encompasses service mapping, project creation, and sophisticated scheduling with UTC date normalization and comprehensive audit trails.
+A nightly scheduler automates project generation.

 ### Data Storage

-PostgreSQL (Neon) is the primary database, accessed via Drizzle ORM.
-The schema uses UUIDs, soft deletes, JSONB fields, and indexing for entities like users, clients, projects, services, and tasks.
-Google Cloud Storage, managed through Replit App Storage, handles object storage with signed URLs for secure document access.
+PostgreSQL (Neon) serves as the primary database, managed through Drizzle ORM.
+The schema utilizes UUIDs, soft deletes, and JSONB fields, with indexing for critical entities such as users, clients, projects, services, and tasks.
+Google Cloud Storage, facilitated by Replit App Storage, handles object storage, employing signed URLs for secure document access.

 ### Authentication & Authorization

-Staff authentication uses Replit Auth (OIDC) with session-based, role-based access control.
-Client portal authentication uses passwordless email verification.
-Access controls ensure staff roles are respected and portal users are isolated to their clients.
+Staff authentication is managed via Replit Auth (OIDC) with session-based, role-based access control.
+The client portal uses passwordless email verification for authentication.
+Access controls are meticulously implemented to enforce staff roles and ensure client portal users are strictly isolated to their respective clients.

 ### Service Scheduling & Project Automation

-An automated nightly scheduler generates projects from active client and people services based on defined frequencies.
-It includes advanced date logic and integrates with the Companies House API for UK company data, managing syncs and API keys.
-Duplicate prevention and an admin dashboard for monitoring are included.
+An automated nightly scheduler generates projects from active client and people services based on predefined frequencies.
+This system includes advanced date logic and integrates with the Companies House API for UK company data, managing syncs and API keys.
+It also features duplicate prevention and an admin dashboard for monitoring.

 ### Client Service Role Assignment & Task Cascading

-The system manages role assignments for client services with automatic task synchronization.
-When role assignments change, active projects generated from that service are updated with corresponding role-based task assignments.
-Backend verification ensures security.
-The client service detail page displays related projects.
+The system efficiently manages role assignments for client services, with automatic task synchronization.
+Changes in role assignments trigger updates to active projects generated from that service, ensuring corresponding role-based task assignments are cascaded.
+Backend verification maintains system security.

 ### Push Notification Template Management

-A system for managing customizable push notification templates allows for seven types of notifications with multiple active templates per type.
-Notifications use dynamic variables for personalization and can include custom icons stored in Google Cloud Storage.
-An admin UI allows management and testing of templates.
+A robust system allows for the management of customizable push notification templates.
+It supports seven notification types, each capable of having multiple active templates.
+Notifications utilize dynamic variables for personalization and can include custom icons stored in Google Cloud Storage.
+An administrative UI enables template management and testing.

 ### Internal Tasks System

-The internal tasks system provides comprehensive staff task management.
-Features include a collapsible task creation form, document attachments integrated with Google Cloud Storage for secure file handling, and enhanced data loading for tasks including assignee and creator details.
-The task detail page has a responsive layout, and progress notes include user attribution.
-Client detail pages integrate relevant internal tasks.
+The internal tasks system provides comprehensive staff task management, featuring a collapsible creation form, document attachments integrated with Google Cloud Storage, and enhanced data loading for assignee and creator details.
+Task detail pages are responsive, and progress notes include user attribution.

 ### Standalone Staff-to-Staff Messaging

-The `/internal-chat` page supports independent staff-to-staff message threads.
-It uses dedicated database tables and API routes for thread creation, messaging, and archiving.
+The `/internal-chat` page facilitates independent staff-to-staff message threads using dedicated database tables and API routes.
 The frontend unifies both project and staff message threads, with a "New Thread" dialog for creating staff-specific conversations.
 Push notifications are integrated for new staff messages.

-### Mobile UI Improvements - Client Detail Page
+### Mobile UI Improvements

-**Implementation Status: Complete** (November 2025)

-Comprehensive mobile optimizations for the client detail page across all tabs, converting desktop table layouts to mobile-friendly card layouts on viewports <768px.
+Extensive mobile optimizations have been implemented across the application, converting desktop table layouts to mobile-friendly card layouts on viewports smaller than 768px.
+This includes the client detail page, project detail page, companies page, projects page, and DocumentFolderView.
+Key improvements focus on touch target compliance (44px minimum height), prevention of horizontal scrolling, and responsive layouts using `flex-col md:flex-row` patterns.

-**✅ Implemented Features:**

--   **Responsive Hook**: `useIsMobile()` hook (`client/src/hooks/use-mobile.tsx`) with 768px breakpoint, initializes correctly on first render to prevent flash of desktop content
--   **Services Tab**:
-    -   Active/Inactive client services tables → mobile cards with service name, frequency, status, dates
-    -   PortalStatusColumn buttons (Send Invite, Show QR Code) → full-width 44px touch targets
-    -   People Services accordion already mobile-friendly with grid-cols-1 layout
--   **Projects Tab**: ProjectsList component → mobile cards showing project name, status, dates, progress
--   **Documents Tab**: All three tables converted to mobile cards
-    -   Folder list → cards with folder name, creator, document count, full-width Delete button
-    -   Ungrouped documents → cards with file details and vertically stacked action buttons
-    -   Documents in folder → cards with file details and vertically stacked action buttons
--   **Tasks Tab**:
-    -   Internal Tasks table → cards showing title, type, priority, assignee, status, due date
-    -   Client Requests table → cards showing request name, category, assignee, status, progress
--   **Touch Target Compliance**: All action buttons in mobile cards use `className="w-full h-11"` (44px minimum height) for optimal touch usability
--   **No Horizontal Scroll**: All tabs fit within mobile viewport width (tested at 375x667) with no horizontal overflow

-**Design Pattern**:
-- Conditional rendering: `isMobile ? <MobileCards /> : <DesktopTable />`
-- Consistent card structure using shadcn Card/CardContent components
-- Full-width buttons with icons and text labels for clarity
-- Vertical button stacking for multiple actions
-- Grid layouts (grid-cols-2) for data fields with clear labels

-**Files Modified:**
-- `client/src/pages/client-detail.tsx`: Services, Tasks tabs conversion
-- `client/src/components/DocumentFolderView.tsx`: All document tables conversion
-- `client/src/hooks/use-mobile.tsx`: Fixed initialization timing

 ### Email Threading & Deduplication System

-**Implementation Status: Phase 9 Complete (95%)** (Core backend + email sending + noise control + attachments + complete UI ready)

 The email threading system integrates Microsoft Graph to ingest staff emails and automatically link them to client timelines.

-**✅ Implemented Features (Phases 1-9):**

--   **Database Schema**: 10 tables including `email_messages`, `mailbox_message_map`, `email_threads`, `unmatched_emails`, `client_email_aliases`, `client_domain_allowlist`, `email_attachments`, `email_message_attachments`, `graph_webhook_subscriptions`, `graph_sync_state`
--   **Deduplication**: Global unique key using `internetMessageId` to prevent duplicate entries when multiple staff are CC'd on the same email
+It features:
+-   **Deduplication**: Uses `internetMessageId` for global unique keying.
--   **Thread Grouping**: Three-layer approach - (1) `canonicalConversationId` grouping, (2) ancestry-based threading via `inReplyTo`/`References` headers, (3) computed `threadKey` hash for orphaned messages
+-   **Thread Grouping**: Employs canonical IDs, ancestry (`inReplyTo`/`References`), and computed hash keys for robust threading.
--   **Client Association**: Multi-layered matching - (1) exact email match against `client_email_aliases` (high confidence), (2) domain match against `client_domain_allowlist` (medium confidence), (3) quarantine for unmatched emails (low confidence)
+-   **Client Association**: Multi-layered matching via email aliases and domain allowlists, with a quarantine system for unmatched emails and a nightly resolver for retroactive matching.
--   **Delta Sync**: Efficient incremental sync for Inbox and Sent Items folders per staff mailbox, with proper Graph API delta token handling
+-   **Delta Sync**: Efficient incremental synchronization for mailboxes.
--   **Mailbox Mapping**: Tracks which staff mailboxes contain copies of each message for proper attribution
--   **Webhook Management**: Create, renew, and delete Graph webhook subscriptions with expiry tracking
--   **Quarantine System**: Message-level quarantine with duplicate prevention via `getUnmatchedEmailByMessageId` check
--   **Nightly Resolver**: Scheduled job (3:00 AM UTC) that retroactively matches quarantined emails when new aliases/domains added, includes ancestry-based promotion (entire thread promoted when any message matches) and auto-cleanup of resolved/old entries (>90 days + >5 retries)
--   **Optimized Queries**: `getThreadsWithoutClient()` for scalable client association at scale
--   **Email Sending**: POST /api/emails/:messageId/reply endpoint with HTML/plain text support, user access validation, reply/reply-all functionality via Graph API (creates draft, updates body, sends), automatic Sent Items ingestion
+-   **Email Sending**: Supports replying via Graph API with automatic Sent Items ingestion.
--   **Noise Control (Phase 8.1-8.2)**: Internal-only thread detection (isInternalOnly flag for @growth-accountants.com/@thelink.uk.com), email direction classification (inbound/outbound/internal/external), participant counting, marketing/list email detection (list-id headers, auto-reply indicators, large distribution >10 recipients)
+-   **Noise Control**: Detects internal-only threads, classifies email direction, and identifies marketing/list emails.
--   **Attachment Deduplication (Phase 8.3)**: SHA-256 content hashing for dedup, automatic download from Graph API, Google Cloud Storage upload with hash-based paths (`attachments/{contentHash}/{filename}`), idempotent message-attachment linking via `checkEmailMessageAttachmentExists()`, unique constraint on `(internetMessageId, attachmentId)` for database-level enforcement, skips inline attachments and oversized files (>25MB), fetches attachments explicitly during incremental delta syncs when metadata missing
+-   **Attachment Deduplication**: Uses SHA-256 content hashing for efficient storage in Google Cloud Storage, skipping inline and oversized attachments.
--   **Complete UI (Phase 9)**:
-    - Client detail page email thread integration with communication type filters (All, Calls, SMS, Emails, Message Threads, Notes, Email Threads)
-    - `/messages` page Client Emails tab with My Emails/All Team Emails toggle, client filter dropdown, read/unread status filtering
-    - EmailThreadViewer modal component with message expansion/collapse, attachment display, participant chips
-    - Complete reply interface with Reply/Reply All buttons, ReactQuill rich text editor, attachment upload, proper two-step upload flow (files → metadata → apiRequest), state reset on dialog close, success/error feedback, cache invalidation
-    - XSS protection via DOMPurify for sanitized HTML rendering

-**📋 Planned Features (Phase 10):**

--   **Monitoring & Testing**: Webhook resilience, error handling, e2e tests, admin dashboard for quarantine review

-**Service Location:** `server/services/emailIngestionService.ts`

-**Key Design Decisions:**
-- `internetMessageId` chosen as global dedup key (not Graph `id` which is mailbox-specific)
-- Idempotent upsert preserves enrichment fields (`threadId`, `clientId`) across delta syncs
-- Normalized email addresses (lowercase) for consistent matching
-- Multi-layered threading handles broken/missing conversation IDs gracefully
-- Content-based attachment dedup using SHA-256 hash - same file content stored once, linked multiple times
-- Application-level dedup check (`checkEmailMessageAttachmentExists`) + database-level unique constraint for race condition safety
-- Delta sync doesn't expand attachments by default - must fetch explicitly when `hasAttachments=true` but metadata missing
+-   **Complete UI**: Integrated email threads into the client detail page and a dedicated `/messages` page, featuring an EmailThreadViewer modal with rich text reply capabilities.

 ## External Dependencies

 ### Third-Party Services

--   **Companies House API**: UK company data.
+-   **Companies House API**: For UK company data integration.
--   **Microsoft Graph API**: Staff email integration.
+-   **Microsoft Graph API**: For staff email integration and sending.
--   **RingCentral**: VoIP phone system integration.
+-   **RingCentral**: For VoIP phone system integration.
--   **SendGrid**: Transactional email delivery.
+-   **SendGrid**: For transactional email delivery.
--   **VoodooSMS**: Planned client SMS communications.
+-   **VoodooSMS**: Planned for client SMS communications.
--   **Replit Platform Services**: Object Storage (Google Cloud Storage backend), Auth (OIDC provider), deployment environment.
+-   **Replit Platform Services**: Provides object storage (Google Cloud Storage backend), authentication (OIDC provider), and the deployment environment.

 ### Frontend Libraries